rsj-rishabh/urbanClapClone/README.md

 ## Development Methodology:
 * Each contributor pushes code in their own branch (mostly named after them).
-* A pull request is created to merge the code to `master` branch which is our development branch.
+* A pull request is created to merge the code to `dev-{name}` branch which is our development branch.
 * After each sprint, the final code is merged with `main` branch which is our final working product.
 * A checkpoint branch is also created after each sprint for the purpose of tracking changes between two sprints.